James Vanderbilt

 James Platten Vanderbilt (born November 17, 1975) is an American film director, screenwriter, and producer.
-He is best known for writing the films Zodiac (2007), The Amazing Spider-Man (2012) and its 2014 sequel, and Independence Day: Resurgence (2016).
-He also co-wrote and produced Scream (2022) and its 2023 sequel.
-Vanderbilt also contributed as producer for several films, including The House with a Clock in Its Walls (2018) and Ready or Not (2019).
+He is best known for writing the films Zodiac (2007), The Amazing Spider-Man (2012) and its sequel The Amazing Spider-Man 2 (2014), and Independence Day: Resurgence (2016).
+He co-wrote, produced, and co-storied Scream (2022), Scream VI (2023) and Scream 7 (2026).
+Vanderbilt produced several films, including The House with a Clock in Its Walls (2018), Ready or Not (2019) and Ready or Not 2: Here I Come (2026).
+He also wrote, directed, and co-produced Truth (2015) and Nuremberg (2025).

 Early life and education

-A member of the Vanderbilt family of New York, James is the son of Alison Campbell (née Platten) and Alfred Gwynne Vanderbilt III.
+A sixth-generation member of the Vanderbilt family of New York, James is the son of Alison Campbell (née Platten) and Alfred Gwynne Vanderbilt III.
 His paternal great-grandfather Alfred Gwynne Vanderbilt Sr. died on the in the 1915 sinking, his paternal grandfather, Alfred Gwynne Vanderbilt Jr., once chaired the New York Racing Association, and his maternal grandfather, Donald Campbell Platten, was the chief executive and chairman of Chemical Bank.
+Journalist Anderson Cooper is his second cousin through Cooper's mother, Gloria Vanderbilt.

 Vanderbilt was raised in Norwalk, Connecticut, and attended school at New Canaan Country School.
 He is a graduate of St. Paul's School and the University of Southern California.

 Career

 His production company, Mythology Entertainment, started in 2011.
-It was later reincorporated into Project X Entertainment as of 2019.
+It was reincorporated as Project X Entertainment in 2019.

 In May 2016, Mythology acquired intellectual property rights to Slender Man from the character's creator Eric Knudsen.
-Vanderbilt later produced a film adaptation of the character in 2018.
+Vanderbilt produced the film Slender Man in 2018.

-In 2020, Vanderbilt co-wrote the script for the fifth installment of the Scream franchise, starring Neve Campbell, David Arquette, Courteney Cox, Melissa Barrera, Jenna Ortega, Jack Quaid, Marley Shelton, Dylan Minnette, Mason Gooding, Kyle Gallner, Jasmin Savoy Brown, Mikey Madison and Sonia Ben Ammar.
+In 2020, Vanderbilt co-wrote the script for Scream, the fifth installment of the Scream franchise.
 The film was released on January 14, 2022.
 Vanderbilt's most recent project, Nuremberg, is about the Nuremberg trials and was released on November 7, 2025.

 Personal life

-Vanderbilt has been married to Amber Freeman since 2005, the couple have 2 children together; Jack and Charles.
+Vanderbilt has been married to Amber Freeman since 2005, the couple has two children together; Jack and Charles.